IbnouT/free-genai-bootcamp-2025/vocab-importer/implementation-plan.md

 - JSON files will be used for data storage
 - Templates have been improved with detailed pronunciation guides
 - Testing will aim for 100% coverage
 - All functionality will be tested manually before marking as complete
+- UI flow has been simplified with better state management
+- Added proper handling of unsaved changes and language switches